embedded-software-laboratory/RF-for-ARDS-classification/Implementation/README.md

 # Folder structure

 * Extraction contains the different Extractors used for the different databases as well as generator code used to create several dictionaries.
 IExtractor contains functions used by all extractors
-* Lookup contains said dictionaries as well es other files which store futher information needed for the execution of my implementation
+* Lookup contains said dictionaries as well es other files which store further information needed for the execution of my implementation
 * Learning contains all files where a RF is used in some way as well as part of the evaluation code
-* Filtering contains code that is used to filter the data during different steps of the programm execution.
+* Filtering contains code that is used to filter the data during different steps of the program execution.
 Filters specific to database are mostly found in their respective filter file.
 IFilter contains general filters.
 * Preprocessing contains the code that transformed the extracted data to feature vectors.
 Each database has their own Preprocessor with functions specific to their structure, common functions are found in IPreprocessor.
 * ssh contains code to establish an SSH connection to the database server.
 * Other scripts contain a multitude of scripts used sometime during my thesis
-* eICU.parquet, uka.parquet and MIMICIV.parquet should contain the data after preprocessing
+* eICU.parquet, uka.parquet and MIMIC-IV.parquet should contain the data after preprocessing
-* main.py is the main file used for execution, other .py files are similar to the ones in otherscripts but need to stay at their current location in order to work
+* main.py is the main file used for execution, other .py files are similar to the ones in other scripts but need to stay at their current location in order to work

 # Usage of options.json
 WARNING use linux style paths for each path provided in the options.json.

 ## Execution
-Contains setttings for the execution flow of the programm+
+Contains settings for the execution flow of the program

-* active_phases notes which phases of the programm are executed.
+* active_phases notes which phases of the program are executed.
 1 denotes that the respective phase should be executed
-* datasets denotes which data is relevant for the filters during a run of the programm and to be used in learning, crossvalidation and evalution.
-All relevant databses should be marked by 1
+* datasets denotes which data is relevant for the filters during a run of the program and to be used in learning, cross-validation and evaluation.
+All relevant databases should be marked by 1
 * locations store where the current (processed) data will be stored.
-This file will be otherwritten multiple times during programm execution
+This file will be overwritten multiple times during program execution

 ## Extraction
 Contains settings for the extraction phase with regard to the databases

-* used_databases marks wether data should be extracted from the respective databases (1: yes, 0: no).
+* used_databases marks whether data should be extracted from the respective databases (1: yes, 0: no).
 * locations store the location where the extracted data will be stored as a .csv and .parquet file.
-* parameters contains mutiple settings for the extraction itself:
+* parameters contains multiple settings for the extraction itself:
     * admission_count_database : How many admissions will be extracted from the database
     * page_size: How many admissions will be extracted in each job